The Whitefish Trail

 Swift Creek- 2012 & Lupfer – 2010

-Swift Creek at the head of Whitefish Lake, serves as a critical outpost for completing the trailsystem around Whitefish Lake.
+Swift Creek at the head of Whitefish Lake, serves as a critical outpost for completing the trail system around Whitefish Lake.
 Swift Creek trails currently meander through old-growth forest with scenic overlooks and expanding view of the Whitefish Range.
 Access to a serene Smith Lake was also secured.
-Swift Creek will be the vital connection between Phases II & III of the Close the Loop Project.
+Swift Creek will be the vital connection between connecting to Beaver Lakes to the south and Haskill Basin to the east.

 Trails at Lupfer were added to the Whitefish Trail System to provide trail users yet another opportunity for recreation.
-A roughly 4 mile loop trail and scenic overlook provides panoramic veiws of the Stillwater Valley.
-Connecting Lupfer to the network is currently Phase IV of the Close the Loop Project.
+A quiet and less-traveled 4 mile loop and scenic overlook provide panoramic views of the Stillwater Valley. .

 Spencer Mountain – 2015

 The eight-mile WT loop at Spencer Mountain officially opened in summer of 2015.
-The Whitefish Trail at Spencer Mountain has a different character than other parts of the trail system because most of the trails are historic trails.
+The Whitefish Trail at Spencer Mountain has a different character than other parts of the trail system because most of the trails are historic.
 Some new trail building in South Spencer has helped make vital connections, and in spring of 2016, we were happy to open a new East-West Connector Trail.
 This newly licensed trail cuts the once arduous eight mile loop into two, smaller 4-5 mile loops.
+Spencer Mountain is also home to the Freeride mountain bike trails developed and maintained by Flathead Area Mountain Bikers (FAMB).

 Haskill Basin – 2017

 Haskill Basin serves as the eastern gateway to the Whitefish Trail.
 In May of 2017, we broke ground on 5.5 miles of new trail and two trailheads connecting Whitefish to Whitefish Mountain Resort.
 The Big Mountain Trailhead, in partnership with Glacier Nordic, has groomed cross country ski access during the winter.
-Phase I of Close the Loop in Haskill Basin was funded by the Land, Water, and Conservation Fund, the Montana Recreation Trails Program, the Forest Service Resource Advisory Council, and local community donors.
+This project was funded by the Land, Water, and Conservation Fund, the Montana Recreation Trails Program, the Forest Service Resource Advisory Council, and local community donors.
 Final construction ended in 2018 with the addition of a scenic boardwalk and viewing platform at Haskill Lake.